Aryk/dead_simple_cms/README.md

   add_index :dead_simple_cms, :key, :unique => true
 ```

 Now, let's add the controller methods.
-Find a controller you want to use for your CMS:
+Find (or create) a controller you want to use for your CMS:

 ```ruby
 class Admin::CmsController < Admin::ApplicationController